 Save some green: 12 ways to lower your monthly internet, cable, and streaming bills.

-Just make sure you’re signed in to iCloud on your Mac and your iPhone and computer are both using the same Apple ID.
+Just make sure you’re signed in to iCloud on your Mac and your iPhone and computer are using the same Apple ID.
 To do this, simply open System Preferences from your Mac, go to iCloud and sign in using your Apple ID credentials, then open the Messages app on your Mac.

 On your iPhone, go to Settings.
 If you’re signed in with your Apple ID, it’ll show your name at the very top.
 Tap your name to confirm the email addresses match.